Ryn-Nev/Oxidative-addition-to-Au-i-and-Pt-ii-/README.md

 _Note: all xyz files contain the energy of the strucutre along with the 3 lowest (IR) vibrational frequencies of the strucuture._

+## EDA results
+EDA results for the optimised adducts are also available as csv files.
+The labelling is the same as above.